NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 * **HOT2000 bindings**:  When run, __substitute-h2k.rb__ will modify the heating and cooling system definitions according to the parameters defined in the .options file.
 * **Other things you should know**:
-  - Currently this tag includes parameters for Type 1 (+/- AC), Type 2 and combo systems.
+  - Currently this tag includes parameters for Type 1 (+/- AC), Type 2 and combo systems (P9).
     <mark>The number of inputs needed depends on which system is selected</mark>
   - Contrary to its name, the definition of this system does not include ventilation.
 Mechanical ventilation is defined in `Opt-HRVspec`
   - Setting `Opt-HVACSystem = NA ` leaves the archetype HVAC system unchanged.